 Classification is a robust area of ongoing machine learning research and innovation.
 Significant academic and commercial effort has been invested in developing a diverse selection of classifier algorithms optimized for different types of classification problems.
 Numerous robust classifier methods have been developed and many are available through open source libraries, for example Python classifiers from Pypi.org.

-The C3 AI® Suite not only provides a rich library of classifiers for use in building enterprise AI applications, but a complete set of capabilities to simplify and accelerate the use of classifiers in enterprise AI applications.
-The C3 AI Suite provides and supports an extensive library of machine learning algorithms for classification, such as tree-based models, logistic regression, and deep neural networks.
-The C3 AI Suite provides tools and capabilities enabling data scientists and developers to create their own custom classifiers.
+The C3 AI® Platform not only provides a rich library of classifiers for use in building enterprise AI applications, but a complete set of capabilities to simplify and accelerate the use of classifiers in enterprise AI applications.
+The C3 AI Platform provides and supports an extensive library of machine learning algorithms for classification, such as tree-based models, logistic regression, and deep neural networks.
+The C3 AI Platform provides tools and capabilities enabling data scientists and developers to create their own custom classifiers.